leojkwan/MuseApp/README.md

+##Features
+	•	Leveraged MPMediaQuery with NSPredicates to identify currently playing songs.
+	•	Integrated MPMusicPlayerController to play pinned songs from Apple Music and local library.
+	•	Integrated NSFetchedResultsController to handle managed object updates
+	•	Created random song picker feature to kick start a journal entry with music.
+	•	Markdown syntax in journal entries to handle attributed text and styling.

 ##Frameworks Used
 + Leveraged MPMediaQuery with NSPredicates to identify the currently playing song.
 + Integrated MPMusicPlayerController to play pinned songs from Apple Music and local library.